Handling SQL Nulls with Two-Valued Logic: Appendix for Section

 \subsection{Proof of Theorem~\ref{thm:main}}

 \repeatresult{theorem}{\ref{thm:main}}{ \thmmain}

-In what follows, we prove the two parts of the theorem both for \sqlra\ expressions and for \sqlrarec\ expressions by presenting both directions of the translations (and ensuring that the translations lie within the appropriate languages).
+In what follows, for each semantics ($\semtwovl{\,}$ and $\semtwovlsyneq{\,}$), we prove the two parts of the theorem both for \sqlra\ expressions and for \sqlrarec\ expressions by presenting both directions of the translations (and ensuring that the translations lie within the appropriate languages).
 We note here that in both directions it is straightforward that the size of the resulting expressions is linear in that of the original one.